 “I had to confess to the impeachment,” Wilson wrote in his article.

-The ebb of that trajectory featured writer’s block, drinks, more drinks, let’s have a few more drinks, get me a drink after this, will ya? to hell with the women let’s drink, plus some manic ballet for Zelda that she paired with two rounds institutionalization, the second one permanent.
+The ebb of that trajectory featured writer’s block, drinks, more drinks… (let’s have a few more drinks… get me a drink after this, will ya?… To hell with the women, let’s drink) together with Zelda’s engagement in some manic ballet that came paired with two rounds institutionalization, the second one permanent.

 “I left my capacity for hoping on the little roads that led to Zelda’s sanitarium,” Fitzgerald wrote of her final commitment.